SamTh3D3v/AltBrowser/Alt-Browser.package/AltTreeMorph.class/README.md

 Everything too tree like (prior morph or whatever) won't exist.
 From the display point of view, this is a list.

-Note: container and submorphs first is allways the same.
+Note: container and submorphs first is not allways the same.